V.P. of eCommerce

 Here on the App Gear Co team, we practice what we preach: our employees love to work hard, but play harder...and love to rock our All-Paca Performance apparel while doing so.
 Because we love getting to know our customers, from hearing their stories to following along on their adventures, we wanted to give our customers a chance to get to know us: the exuberant, passionate, adventurous people who make the App Gear Co machine run.
-So...here’s a peek into the life of Cole, our V.P of Information Technology.
+So...here’s a peek into the life of Cole, our Vice President of eCommerce.

 A lifelong backpacker, Cole thru-hiked the Long Trail while still in high school.
 He then thru-hiked the Appalachian Trail after graduating from Virginia Tech with a degree in chemistry.
 Cole knows, however, that sometimes the best education comes from the woods.
 He is a certified Wilderness First Responder, trained in Leave No Trace and graduated from NOLS with honors.
 We’re excited to have C-Sharp on the team!

 What is your favorite piece of outdoor gear?

 Behind the All-Paca Fleece Hoodie, probably my Sawyer water filter.
 I used it on the AT, and it never failed me.
 I filtered at least 3 liters a day for 5 months, only backwashed it like 5 times, and the water flow never really deteriorated.

 When has App Gear Co apparel saved the day for you?

 When I was at Telluride Bluegrass Festival this year, the weather was really clear most of the weekend.
 The sun became the main adversary pretty soon after entering the festival on the first day.
 My solution was to wear a baseball cap and bandana and the All-Paca Fleece Hoodie.
 It breathed so well that I could wear it in the hottest of weather and stay cool and protected from the sun.

 If you could visit anywhere in the world, where would you go?